Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 `OnNetworkDespawn` is invoked on each `NetworkBehaviour` associated with a `NetworkObject` when it is de-spawned.
 This is where all netcode "despawn cleanup code" should occur, but is not to be confused with destroying.
 Despawning occurs before anything is destroyed.

 ### Destroying
-Each 'NetworkBehaviour' has a virtual 'OnDestroy' method that can be overridden to handle clean up that needs to occur when you know the `NetworkBehaviour` is being destroyed.
+Each 'NetworkBehaviour' has a virtual 'OnDestroy' method that can be overridden to handle clean up that needs to occur when you know the `NetworkBehaviour` is being destroyed.<br>
 :::note
 !Important!
 If you override the virtual 'OnDestroy' method it is important to alway invoke the base like such:
 ```csharp